DrMint/Okuma-Reader/README.md

 ## Things I want to add/change/improve (more or less in order of priority)
 - Add a message/info pop-up when visiting the page for the first time with explanation on how to use it.
 - When launching it for the first time, ask what "reading experience" the user wants: realistic (with the book filters) or simple (just the plain images)
-- Add loading page animation or other visual confirmation that it's loading.
 - Add a book info pop-up where you can read the synopsis, learn about the author(s), status, date of release...
 - Ability to give a name to each chapter.
 - Save the settings per book or globally.